-Monumental architecture is a principle expression of the world's great civilizations.
+Monumental architecture is a principal expression of the world's great civilizations.
 In Europe, this expression was evidenced over the centuries in the construction of its great cathedrals, basilicas and abbey churches.
 This seminar will explore the history and human drama of why they were built, how they were built, the purposes they served and how they have endured for over hundreds of years.

-3 Tuesdays, June 11, 18, 25 and 3 Thursdays, June 13, 20, 27
+3 Tuesdays, June 11, 18, 25 and 3 Thursdays, June 13, 20, 27 9:30-11:30 a.m., Daniel J. Curran Place

-Bill Schuerman, PhD, served as Vice President, Dean and faculty member at the University of Dayton for 28 years before retiring in 2013.
+Bill Schuerman, PhD., served as Vice President, Dean and faculty member at the University of Dayton for 28 years before retiring in 2013.
 His undergraduate teaching focused on early European history.
 Bill is a retired UDOLLI Board Advisor and has been a moderator for over 25 years.
 Bill and his wife Ann travel annually to Europe.